19hours/sg-statutes/Acts/Income Tax Act.md

 (c) if it is not the first qualifying investment made by the qualifying person in the qualifying start-up company since he is approved as such under subsection (2) and paragraph (d) does not apply, within one year from the date of the first qualifying investment referred to in paragraph (b) that complies with that paragraph; and

-(d) if approval has been obtained under paragraph (a)(ii) and the qualifying person has made at least one qualifying investment in the qualifying start-up company during the period between 1st March 2010 and 30th June 2010, within one year from the date such qualifying investment or the first of such qualifying investments was made.
+(d) if approval has been obtained under paragraph (a)(ii) and the qualifying person has made at least one qualifying investment in the qualifying start-up company during the period between 1st March 2010 and 30th June 2010 (both dates inclusive), within one year from the date such qualifying investment or the first of such qualifying investments was made.

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

 (5) The amount of deduction allowable to a qualifying person under subsection (3) shall be ascertained by the formula